 We had no problems at any of the borders.

-We rent a van, there were 7 of us (4 adults and 3 children) traveling with Brazilian, Italian, and Hungarian passports.
-Nowhere were we asked for additional information or documents beyond "where are you coming from, where are you going."
+We rented a van, and there were seven of us (four adults and three children) traveling on Brazilian, Italian, and Hungarian passports.
+We weren’t asked for any additional information or documents beyond where we were coming from and where we were going to.
 There were no vehicle inspections at any point.

 Exit from Serbia, entry into Montenegro:

-We entered Montenegro via Apple juice (Serbian side) and Ranče (Montenegrin side).
-The wait in both cases was short, about 2-3 vehicles ahead of us.
+We entered Montenegro via Jabuka (Serbian side) and Ranče (Montenegrin side).
+The wait on both sides was short, with about two to three cars ahead of us.

 Exit from Montenegro, entry into Croatia:

-From Montenegro to Croatia, we went through Debeli Brijeg (Montenegrin side) and Karasovići (Croatian side).
-The queue for entry into Croatia was huge, with a wait of about 1 hour.
+From Montenegro to Croatia, we crossed at Debeli Brijeg (Montenegrin side) and Karasovići (Croatian side).
+The line to enter Croatia was long, with a wait of about one hour.

-There was no border control when entering Bosnia - they only checked our documents when leaving Croatia (at Zaton Doli), but we didn't pass through any border posts when entering Bosnia Herzegovina.
+There was no border control when entering Bosnia and Herzegovina.
+Our documents were only checked when leaving Croatia (at Zaton Doli), and we didn’t pass through any border posts when entering Bosnia and Herzegovina.

-We left Bosnia through the eastern border with Serbia (at Sepak), where there were passport controls both when leaving Bosnia and entering Serbia, but in both cases without long queues and without major questioning.
+We left Bosnia and Herzegovina through the eastern border with Serbia (at Šepak), where there were passport controls both when leaving Bosnia and entering Serbia, but in both cases without long lines or detailed questioning.

 .